k0sproject/k0s/docs/examples/ansible-playbook.md

 ## Create virtual machines

 _For this tutorial, multipass was used.
 However, there is no interdependence.
-This playbook should also work with VMs or Raspberry Pis created in alternative ways._
+This playbook should also work with VMs created in alternative ways or Raspberry Pis._

 Next, create a couple of virtual machines.
 For the automation to work, each instance must have passwordless SSH access.
 To achieve this, we provision each instance with a cloud-init manifest that imports your current users' public SSH key and into a user `k0s`.
 For your convenience, a bash script is included that does just that: